E. J. Jecker House

 The E. J. Jecker House at 201 N. Wheeler in Victoria, Texas, United States, was built in 1910.
 It was a work of architects Praeger & Hull and of building contractor Bailey Mills.
 It was listed on the National Register of Historic Places in 1986.

-It is an L-plan residence with Ionic columns on the first-floor level of its two-story wrap-around porch.
+It is an L-plan residence with Ionic columns on the first-floor level of its two-story wraparound porch.

 It was a home of one of the 2,124 German-speaking immigrants from Alsace-Lorraine brought to Texas by Henri Castro in the 1840s.

 It was listed on the NRHP as part of a study which listed numerous historic resources in the Victoria area.